ScandEval/ScandEval/README.md

 [installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation)
 and
 [configured](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#configuring-docker).

+Ensure that the the CUDA version stated at the top of the Dockerfile matches the CUDA version installed (which you can check using `nvidia-smi`).

 After that, we build the image as follows:
 ```
 $ docker build -t scandeval -f Dockerfile.cuda .